KiyanShabestary/2023-NLIM-heterogeneity/README.md

 ### Fig. 6.
 In vivo ATP and FBP measurement using sensors ###

 `fig6cde.R` creates all the sensor plots as well as associated supplementaries using Rmixmod for cluster assignment.
-This also contains the scripts to perform cell size/sensor output analysis across all nitrogen conditions (Supplemenraty Fig. 25).
+This also contains the scripts to perform cell size/sensor output analysis across all nitrogen conditions (Supplementary Fig. 25).